-Look carefully and what looks like just one big church is actually two connected by what is one of the world's narrowest houses - just 1 meter wide.
+Look carefully and what looks like just one big church are actually two, connected by what is one of the world's narrowest houses - just 1 meter wide.

-To the left is Carmelitas Church, part of a former 17th century convent with a simple classical façade, a bell tower, and a richly gilded interior.
+To the left is Carmelitas Church, part of a former 17th-century convent with a simple classical façade, a bell tower, and a richly gilded interior.

 Outside, an extraordinary side wall is completely covered in blue and white tile panels.

-The house that separates the two churches was inhabited until about 20 years ago.
+The house that separates the two churches was inhabited until about 30 years ago.
 It was built due to a law that stated that no two churches could share a wall, while also ensuring chastity between the monks of Carmo and the nuns of Carmelitas.

 Location: Rua do Carmo